 In Finland, you can travel by bus, train, aeroplane or ferry.

 Buses in Finland

 The long-distance bus network in Finland is comprehensive.
 You can take a bus almost anywhere but point-to-point connections are not always available.
-Connecting buses at the hubs in bigger cities are needed but the whole trip can be booked into a single ticket.
+Connecting buses at the hubs in bigger cities is needed but the whole trip can be booked into a single ticket.
 It is similar to having connecting flights but you need much less time between the rides.
 Travelling by bus is a slow way of moving because the speed is limited to 100 km / h.

 The quality of buses in Finland is good.
 All the buses are in good condition and they are safe.
 Low-cost companies may have a little simpler decoration but there is not much quality difference between the bus companies.
 Taking any bus is a good choice.
-Some of the bus companies may offer free WiFi.
-Normally, there is not any catering available so better to take your own snacks with you.
+Some of the bus companies may offer free Wi-Fi.
+Normally, there is not any catering available so better to take your snacks with you.

 There are a few low-cost bus companies.
-Onnibus and Nanobus are a few examples but also traditional bus companies have lowered their prices a lot.
+Onnibus and Nanobus are a few examples but traditional bus companies have lowered their prices a lot.
 A ticket to any bus can be booked from a single place: Matkahuolto.
 Sometimes, the Matkahuolto website does not show the lowest prices but you need to visit the bus companies´ websites to avail of the offers.